Action Plans and Roadmaps

 People, private and public partnerships to reduce land-based solid waste

-Raising of awareness through collaboration with ground-up initiatives
+Awareness raising through collaboration with ground-up initiatives

 Engagement of citizens to co-create solutions